Learn Some Facts About Peculiar Looking Aardvarks Here

 Aardvarks are rarely seen by humans because they are nocturnal animals who sleep in burrows during the day.
 They are found in Africa below the more northern regions of the Sahara Desert.

 Ants and termites are their preference and those account for the majority of their diet although they are omnivorous.
-During the course of one night's foraging they can eat up to 50,000 insects or more!
+When foraging during the course of only one night they can eat up to 50,000 insects or more!
 The insects are then broken down in an aardvark's stomach.

 They have a terrific sense of smell and can easily find those soft bodied insects and fill their stomachs with thousands of them at one time using their long sticky tongues to scoop them up en masse.

-Many species have appeared and others have become extinct in that time frame.
+Many other species have appeared and others have become extinct in that time frame.

 In a zoo setting these animals commonly live an average of around 23 years.

 How long aardvarks will survive on earth is undetermined.
 While not yet considered endangered their main threat at this point seems to be the loss of natural habitat where man is encroaching as human populations keep growing.